 Statements like that make it sound like washing a garment is the thing that makes it wear out.
 And while, yes, washing a DWR-treated garment will slightly degrade the DWR, in almost all cases, DWR performance will improve when you remove dirt / grime from the DWR surface by washing the garment.

-Even more so than technical shells and apparel is the stigma surrounding down.
+Even more noteworthy than technical shells and apparel is the stigma surrounding down.
 This one is more intuitive — we all know down loses its loft and warmth when it gets wet, so I can understand people’s apprehension when it comes to tossing their puffy jacket or sleeping bag into a soaking vat of water.
 But like other technical apparel, down’s performance can suffer if you don’t wash it (more on that below).

 Washing Laminated Waterproof Shells and Soft Shells

-Laminated shells (e.g., 2L, 2.5L, and 3L jackets and pants) and soft shells (e.g., stretch woven, hard-faced jackets and pants w/o membranes) are some of the more complicated garments to keep clean and performing well.
+Laminated shells (e.g., 2L, 2.5L, and 3L waterproof / breathable jackets and pants) and soft shells (e.g., stretch woven, hard-faced jackets and pants w/o membranes) are some of the more complicated garments to keep clean and performing well.
 There are two main types of products made for this: (1) washes and (2) DWR applications.

 Cleaning products are designed to gently wash away dirt and grime without further damaging the DWR coating or the other delicate parts of technical outerwear (e.g., seam tape).
-Depending on how often you wear your outerwear, cleaning with a technical wash (e.g., Nikwax Tech Wash or Defunkify Active Wash) once a season is generally a good idea to keep your apparel performing best.
+Depending on how often you wear your outerwear, cleaning with an outerwear-specific wash (e.g., Nikwax Tech Wash or Defunkify Active Wash) once a season is generally a good idea to keep your apparel performing best.
 If you use your gear a lot, 2-4 washings a year (or more, as needed) is totally fine.

-If you don’t have a specific technical wash on hand, a mild detergent like Woolite is ok to substitute, but don’t use traditional laundry detergents.
+If you don’t have a specific technical wash on hand, a mild detergent like Woolite is ok to substitute, but you should not use traditional laundry detergents.
 Traditional, harsh detergents can strip the DWR from your garments and often leave behind hydrophilic residues that attract water and will greatly decrease the performance of your garments.
 Don’t wash your technical apparel in hot water (warm water is OK) and always use the delicate or hand-wash cycle.
 I also always close all of the zippers and other closures on my garments to keep them from getting damaged during washing and drying.
 When it’s time to dry, use a delicate cycle on low heat.
 Some brands like Gore-Tex also recommend tossing the garments back in the dryer for ~20 minutes after they’re dry to further help “revive” the DWR treatment.

 Of course, there are some exceptions.
 The best practice is to follow the instructions on the label of your detergent, and then double check that those instructions don’t conflict with the care labels on your garments.